Is a Portable Sewing Machine Only for Those Who Can’t Sit Still? Discover Its Advantages

 - Build quality—overall feel, how much plastic in relation to metal, etc.

-- Variety in stitches—another crucial factor when making your customer choices is checking whether your portable machine has different types of stitch capacity, including zig-zag, straight, and decorated stitching.
+- Variety in stitches—another crucial factor when making your customer choices is checking whether your portable machine has different types of stitch capacity, including zig-zag stitch, straight stitch, and decorated stitching.

 - Speed control—it’s a must-have feature that allows you to set where to stitch when it starts jamming and quickly stop for readjusting the fabric.